abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Expanded resources

-This term can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to expand the related [resource](#structured-properties) or [collection of resources](#collection-properties) in responses.
+This term can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to expand the related [resource](#structured-properties) or Resource Collection in responses.

 ~~~xml
 		<Annotation Term="OData.AutoExpand"/>